Tell us a little bit about Solent Students’ Union and what you do

 How can the Union help students?

 We are constantly working with students and the university to encourage change around Solent that students want to see.
 We also run an invaluable advice service direct from the Students’ Union.
 The service is free, independent and open to all students.
 It's there to help give advice and support students throughout their academic experience at the Solent.
-You can find more information on the service here.

 What types of societies do you have